 In February, FOB prices for bulk ordinary Portland cement decreased slightly month on month in the Persian Gulf and Arabian Sea region, while prices for prompt deliveries of bulk ordinary grade clinker also recorded a slim contraction.

 According to Ana Almeida, Analyst with CW Research: "Expectations for higher levels of exports coming from Saudi Arabia are likely to bring some relief to the country's stockpile.
 For the moment, however, the region continues to struggle with that matter."

-Cement demand levels in Saudi Arabia continue slipping, having recorder a single-digit contraction in December.
+Cement demand levels in Saudi Arabia continue slipping, having recorded a single-digit contraction in December.
 Over that month, cement dispatches by Saudi companies declined to 4.1 million compared with 4.4 million tons in the same month a year ago.
 Nevertheless, Saudi cement producers are making plans to export this year.
 According to the National Cement Companies’ Committee, the domestic market will export around two million tons in 2018.
 At least nine companies are interested in selling their products abroad.